krzysztofkub/ReadingDataFromTextFiles/README.md

 - Customer have to have fields: name, surname, city, contacts - age is optional,
 - city field isn't saved to db,
 - jabber format is only case-insensitive word characters.

+Refactored:
+- made enum for contact type
+- made dbutil class
+- file path as application argument
+- parser only parses, saving to db is called from service
+- changed dao classes as static